 ● An impacted wisdom tooth

-Since some of these conditions can be quite serious, it is important to visit our dentist in St. Albert as soon as possible when you experience intense and sudden pain in your teeth.
+Since some of these conditions can be quite serious, it is important to visit our dental clinic near you as soon as possible when you experience intense and sudden pain in your teeth.
 This is even more important if it is not accompanied by other symptoms such as swelling or redness.

 If our dentist cannot find anything wrong with your mouth after your examination at a dental office near you, they may refer you to a specialist, such as a neurologist, who can screen you for migraines.
 While there is no single test to determine if one is experiencing migraines, it is possible for a neurologist to diagnose migraines by figuring out a pattern of attacks that occur alongside other symptoms.

 The Bottom Line

 A migraine causes intense headaches that may radiate pain down the teeth, mouth, neck, and jaw.
 Migraines can happen once or continuously until they become chronic and are often accompanied by other symptoms such as sensitivity to light and nausea.